charlesfries/ember-stripe-elements/README.md

 - Bubble the proper JavaScript events into actions
 - Mount Stripe's own `StripeElement` in a `<div role="mount-point">` on `didInsertElement`
 - Unmount on `willDestroyElement`
-- Provide access to the `stripev3` service
+- Provide access to the `stripe` service
 - Have the base CSS class name `.ember-stripe-element`
 - Have a CSS class for the specific element that matches the component's name, e.g. `<EmberStripeCard/>` has the class `.ember-stripe-card`
 - Yield to a block